michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.8.10 - 03/04/2019 =
-- Changed link styles other than the default one to preserve URL query parameters given by the Amazon Advertising API.
+- Changed link styles other than the default one to preserve URL query parameters given by the Amazon Product Advertising API.

 = 3.8.9 - 02/26/2019 =
 - Updated the Japanese translation.